This post contains affiliate links. Read my policy here.

 Look for common hunger signs of licking lips or rooting (turning head and opening mouth) and feed on baby’s timeline.

-Feeding baby on demand is ultimately the best course of action for breastfeeding mamas to establish and maintain their supply but in the early days of baby’s life, especially in the first three days, baby might not seem hungry.
+Feeding baby on demand is ultimately the best course of action for breastfeeding mamas to establish and maintain their supply.

 5. Don’t let baby sleep through feedings